bdremadhav/IndixAssignment/README.md

 # Indix Key Value Store

-Configure list of ports in src/main/resources/config.properties and deploy jar file in configured (Tomcat) servers.
+Configure list of ports in src/main/resources/config.properties and deploy war file in configured (Tomcat) servers.

 Put data to map of one server(port eg: 4455).
 It is replicated to all other configured servers(port eg: 4466)